Agilemania, a small group of passionate Lean-Agile-DevOps consultants and trainers, is the most tru... Read more

 While agile coaches need both coaching and mentoring skills, life coaching needs nil mentoring skills and this makes this role different and customized for the IT industry.

-A few transitions that an Agile coach helps to bring into teams/companies are bringing an Agile mindset, building cohesive teams, driving towards the definition of vision, building transformations roadmaps, and checking point connections for review and adaptation.
+A few transitions that an Agile coach helps to bring into teams/companies are bringing an Agile mindset, building cohesive teams, driving towards the definition of vision, building transformation roadmaps, and checking point connections for review and adaptation.
 Agile Coach helps to get in-depth knowledge on frameworks to be followed for enriching agile values.

 Life coach goes with the transitions on a less directive approach, Self-Discovery, and native wiring without much of any frameworks defined to be adhered to as in Agile.